magicmatatjahu/adi/README.md

 - how to not destroy instances in standalone resolver function which should be destroyed, e.g. transient instances?
 Maybe by metadata label `destroy: false`
 - handle in proper way all ModuleMetadata input in injector import/export

+- IMPORTANT: Change hooks execution from right to left (from last one to first)